 Paragraphs in essay writing are different to paragraphs in other written genres.

 In fact, the paragraphs that you are reading now would not help your grades in an essay.

 That’s because I’m writing in journalistic style, where paragraph conventions are vastly different.

-For those of you coming from journalism or creative writing, you might find you need to re-learn paragraph writing if you want to write well-structured essay paragraphs for getting top marks.
+For those of you coming from journalism or creative writing, you might find you need to re-learn paragraph writing if you want to write well-structured essay paragraphs for getting top grades.

 Below are eleven reasons your paragraphs are losing marks, and what to do about it!

 1. Your Paragraphs must be at least 4 Sentences Long

 In journalism and blog writing, a one-sentence paragraph is great.
 It’s short, to-the-point and helps guide your reader.
 For essay paragraph structure, a one-sentence paragraphs suck.